 Benefit-cost ratio: Represents the overall relationship between costs and benefits over a period of time.
 It’s essentially the proposed total cash benefit divided by the proposed total cash costs—but to make the calculation more dynamic, you calculate the net present value of your costs and benefits over the proposed lifetime of your project.
 If your benefit-cost ratio is greater than one, that means benefits outweigh costs.

 Discount rates: Used to estimate how the values of your costs and benefits will change over a long period of time—for example, how they might be influenced by inflation.
 In other words, discount rates are essentially an interest rate you apply to costs and benefits that will occur in the future, so you can convert them into their present value.
-That way, you can more accurately estimate how much those costs and benefits would be worth today.
+That way, you can more accurately estimate what the time values of future costs and benefits would be worth today.

 Sensitivity analysis: Determines how uncertainty affects your decisions, costs, and profits.
 For example, you could use a sensitivity analysis to compare the worst- and best-case scenarios for your decision.
 If the worst-case scenario has more costs than benefits, you can look into strategies to mitigate some of those risks.